Our Tree Protection Bylaw [PDF - 214 KB] regulates the cutting, removal or damaging of trees and sets requirements for replacing Protected trees.

 - Arborist Report Guidelines [PDF - 148 KB] - if asked to provide an arborist report, check out the items that report needs to contain.

-Trees are protected for many reasons.
-From the tree type, its size or its location, a rough guide of which trees are protected includes:
+Trees are Protected for various reasons.
+From the tree type, size or its location, a rough guide of which trees are protected includes:

-Trees always protected - if at least 2m tall or 4cm in diameter.
+Trees Protected – when at least 2m tall or 4cm in diameter.

 - Garry Oak